LeNPaul/full-circle/_posts/2019-05-28-it-costs-nothing-to-ask.md

 Around that time, I had also attended a physics career event, where people who had done their degree in physics came to speak about their careers.
 Of the many speakers who had gone on to do graduate school and pursue a career in academia, one of the speakers had started a successful healthcare software company, who he is still the CEO for.
 This intrigued me, so after the talk I came up to him and I asked him many questions.
 He ended up giving me his business card, which I kept.

-A few months after I graduated, I was applying for jobs in software development.
-None of them responded to my job applications.
-None of the graduate schools that I applied for accepted me.
 I finally decided to reach out to the CEO that I had met a few years before at the physics career night event, and asked him if we could meet for coffee, and if I could maybe pick his brain, even for 10 minutes, to learn more about how he got into software.
 Although I was terrified, at the back of my mind, I knew that it cost nothing to ask.

 To my surprise, he not only responded agreeing to meet, but he even said that they had a position open.